 *This estimate does not include room and board costs

 Effective Fall 2018 the tuition rate for Early College Courses is $99.50 per credit, which includes the Board of Trustees scholarship awarded to high school students taking OCC courses.
-A registration fee of $20 per term applies as well as applicable course fees (course fees are for Jumpstart courses ONLY).
+Additional fees may apply for Early College at OCC and online courses.

 Early College students are not eligible for Financial Aid as high school graduation or equivalent is a requirement of FAFSA completion.